-Note: This guide is from 2015 and is probably broken in 2021.
+Note: This guide is from 2015 and now most likely broken.
 Use from it what you will, but consider yourself warned.

 For some reason, it brings me great joy to reinstall fresh Linuxes on my non-Mac systems.
 While my servers usually run Debian, my personal computers almost exclusively run Arch.
 Arch Linux is bleeding edge, rolling release and just awesome in general.
 The Arch Way requires you to do it all on your own, with the help of online resources to guide you along the way.